 But while there is an increasing number of people entering the technical fields, some are more experienced than others, more skilled than others, or just differently skilled than others.

-From Java developers and application designers to videographers, animators and eLearning specialists, you’ll find yourself searching for the best people within a focused subcategory of technical talent.
+From hiring software developers and application designers to videographers, animators and eLearning specialists, you’ll find yourself searching and looking to recruit the best people within a focused subcategory of technical talent.

 Well, you’ll come across some challenges, for sure.
 Like trying to find ways to stand out in a sea full of recruiters, attract the best of the right people, and draw them in with your job opening’s awesomeness.
 And then you’ll need to make them want to stick around, too!